atomix/atomix.github.io/user-manual/introduction.md

 layout: content
 menu: user-manual
 title: Introduction
+pitch: A framework for building distributed systems
+first-section: introduction
 ---

 Copycat is a framework for consistent distributed coordination.
 At the core of Copycat is a generic implementation of the [Raft consensus algorithm][Raft].
 On top of Raft, Copycat provides a high level API for creating and managing arbitrary user-defined replicated state machines such as maps, sets, locks, or user-defined resources.
 Resources can be created and modified by any replica or client in the cluster.